Enthusiasm. Effort. Excellence.

 Junior Department: Delamere Road, Flixton M41 5QL

-Flixton Junior School has a long history of visiting the Isle of Man.
+Before amalgamating with Flixton Infant School to become Flixton Primary School, the Junior School had a long history of visiting the Isle of Man.
 The first Isle of Man visit took place in 1972, and only a few select children were invited.
 Since then, it has grown and developed into a full Year 6 residential trip, for a full school week in June, encompassing lots of learning and lots of fun.

 The children stay in Douglas, the main town and capital of the Isle of Man, in the Sea View Hotel, which is situated just off the Promenade and in convenient walking distance of the Electric and Steam railway stations.
 You can have a look at the hotel by clicking here http://www.seaview.co.im/